Overview of the lungs: want to learn more about it?

 Take a quiz

-Now that you have watched the videos, you can test your knowledge about the surfaces of the lungs by taking our quiz.
+Now that you have watched the videos, you can test your knowledge about the surfaces of the lungs by taking the quiz below.

 Do you want more questions or more topics in your quiz about the lungs and the respiratory system?
-No worries, you can design your quiz and choose your topics with our custom quiz.
+No worries, you can design your quiz and choose your topics with the custom quiz below.

-Now you can see each structure in more detail with our image galleries.
-First, we are going to show you the structures seen on the lateral view of the lungs.
-Afterward, in our second gallery, you can see the features seen from the medial view.
+Now you can see each structure in more detail with the image galleries below.
+First, take a look at the structures seen on the lateral view of the lungs.

 Right lung: Apex, costal impressions, oblique fissure, horizontal fissure, superior lobe, medial lobe, inferior lobe